Facebook launches a news section – and will pay publishers

 “We think that this is an opportunity to build something quite meaningful here,” he said.
 “We’re going to have journalists curating this, we are really focused on provenance and branding and where the stories come from.”

+At an event Friday in New York, Zuckerberg was asked why Facebook isn’t paying all publishers in the news section.
+He replied that the initial focus was on building a broad set of content and figuring how to compensate publishers with paywalls.
+The next step will be to add local and international sources to the tab, he said.

 In a statement, the Los Angeles Times said it expects the Facebook effort will help expand its readership and digital subscribers.
+The New York Times said it was a “welcome first step.”

-Facebook killed its previous effort to curate news, the ill-fated Trending topics, in 2018.
+Facebook killed its most recent effort to curate news, the ill-fated Trending topics, in 2018.
 Conservatives complained about political bias, leading Facebook to fire its human editors and automate the section until it began recycling false stories, after which the social giant shut it down entirely.

 But what happens when the sprawling social network plays news editor?
 An approach that sends people news based on what they’ve liked before could over time elevate stories with greater “emotional resonance” over news that “allows public discourse to take place,” said Edward Wasserman, dean of the graduate journalism program at the University of California-Berkeley.